 Make a Fresh Christmas Wreath in 20 Minutes

-With the cooler temperature outside and a little bit of mist, rain or snow, it will stay fresh for days or even weeks!
-All you need are some cuttings, and a few simple materials to make this DIY fresh Christmas wreath for this holiday season!
+How long will a natural & real Christmas wreath last?With the cooler temperature outside and a little bit of mist, rain or snow, this long lasting live Xmas wreath will stay fresh for days or even weeks!
+All you need are some fresh evergreen cuttings, and a few simple materials to make this DIY fresh Christmas wreath for this holiday season!

-If you are looking for more DIY Christmas wreath ideas for indoors and outdoors, here is a collection of 30+ creative wreaths using materials you can find around your home!
+If you are looking for more DIY Christmas wreath ideas for indoors and outdoors, here is a collection of 30+ creative wreaths using materials you can find around your home ,

-* Some resources in article are affiliate links.
-Full disclosure here .
+*Some resources in article are affiliate links.
+Full disclosure here.

-The only materials we need besides botanical cuttings: an 12 to 18 inch wire wreath frame and some natural jute twine.
+A 12 to 18 inch wire wreath frame and some natural jute twine.

 Take an 18 inch wire wreath frame and “weave” a piece of conifer branch about 18″ to 24″ long through it.

-Continue “weaving” more branches through the wire frame, tucking the end of each branch under the foliage of the adjacent one.
+Continue “weaving” more branches through the wire wreath frame, tucking the end of each branch under the foliage of the adjacent one.

 You will need 6-8 branches to complete the circle.